Nizam al-Mulk: Reign of Malik Shah I

 Following Alp Arslan's assassination in 1072, Malik-Shah I was challenged in battle by his uncle, Kavurt.
 In January 1074, their armies met near Hamadan.
 Kavurt's troops consisted of the traditional Turkmen elements from Alp Arslan's army, while Malik's consisted of ghulams and contingents of Kurdish and Arab troops.
 Due to Turkmen defections to Malik's army, Kavurt was defeated and, despite Malik's consideration for mercy, later poisoned, presumably on the orders of Nizam al-Mulk.

 Under Nizam's excellent guidance the Seljuk armies contained the Ghaznavids in Khorasan, rolled back the Fatimids in Syria, defeated other Seljuk pretenders to the throne, invaded Georgia and reduced it to a tributary state, compelled the submission of regional governors, and kept the Abbasid Caliphs in a position of impotence.

-Nizam al-Mulk left a great mark on organization of the Seljuk governmental bodies and hence the title Nizam al-Mulk which translates as "Order of the Realm."
+Nizam al-Mulk left a great mark on the organization of the Seljuk governmental bodies and hence the title Nizam al-Mulk which translates as "Order of the Realm."
 He bridged political gaps among the Abbasids, the Seljuks, and their various rivals such as the Fatimids.
 The Seljuk military was heavily mixed of different ethnicity, including Turks, Armenians, Greeks, Arabs, and Slavs.
 Nizam, however, favored Iranian soldiers, such as the Dailamites, Khorasanis, and the Shabankara.
 He also favored non-Iranian soldiers such as the Georgians.

 Nizam al-Mulk's many political objectives included: